leehanchung/btc_dash/btc_predictor/README.md

 # BTC Dash Machine Learning

+# Predictor Design

+To support multiple different sources of data and multiple different ways of modeling, we designed  two template classes: BaseDataset and BasePredictor.

+We extend BaseDataset template for a particular data source and use start_time, end_time, and resolution to characterize the data.

+Modeling can be done using any modeling library of choice.

+We then uses the BasePredictor template to bridge models and data together.
+The BasePredictors have the basic `train`, `eval`, `predict`, `load`, and `save` methods.

+# Deployment
 We deploy BTC Predictor machine learning model to AWS Lambda via AWS SAM CLI.

 To deploy the Lambda function using SAM CLI: